adangnzlz/lucky-chain/README.md

    npx hardhat run scripts/deploy-sepolia.ts --network rinkeby
    ```

-   Ensure you have ETH (in the owner address) and LINK (in the subscription created in chainlink console https://vrf.chain.link/ ) to cover contract deployment and randomness request costs.
+   Ensure you have ETH (in the owner address) and LINK (in the subscription created in chainlink console https://vrf.chain.link/.
+Pending to migrate subscriptions v2.5 ) to cover contract deployment and randomness request costs.

+   Balance necessary to upload both contracts aprox 0.15 eth
 ---

 ## Testing